bbzaffari/purecpp_sp/README.md

 > **Note**:
 > Please disregard the commit history in this repository.
 >
-> This disorganized repository also serves as a sandbox to test commits from the remote repository while verifying dates—something the regular `.git` metadata doesn't always make straightforward.
+> This "disorganized" repository also serves as a scratchpad for testing from the remote repository while verifying commit dates—something not always straightforward using standard .git metadata.
 >
-> And since there aren't many people involved, I'm testing and refactoring the build process myself.
+> Since there aren't many people involved, I'm testing and refactoring the build process myself.
 That means, occasionally I end up running into a few issues—some related to testing, which I only catch later, and others related to compilation.

 ---